Properties for Lease in Plano, TX

 Every September, the Plano Balloon Festival attracts as many as 100,000 visitors.
 The "balloon glow" is a much-anticipated moment as dusk, when the pilots simultaneously fire the balloon burners to create an awe-inspiring display that is captured by innumerable amateur videographers.
 The festival also features lots of live music and sky diving shows.

 Thanks to the substantial recent growth of this affluent community, many Plano properties are available with all-brick facades, energy-saving systems, hi-tech kitchens and professionally landscaped lots.
-Some of these homes for sale in Plano will include more than 5,000 sq-ft of living space.
+Some of these homes for sale in Plano TX will include more than 5,000 sq-ft of living space.
+There are also a verity of properties for lease in Plano TX.